Get help now Make a donation

 Hypnotherapy

 What is it?
 Hypnotherapy involves being put in a deeply relaxed state by a hypnotherapist.
 There are different types of hypnotherapy and different ways to be hypnotised.
-You should always be in full control under hypnosis, and your therapist should only use methods that you've agreed on and feel comfortable with.
+You should always be in full control under hypnosis.
+Your therapist should only use methods that you've agreed on and feel comfortable with.

 Are there side effects and is it safe?
-Hypnotherapy might not be suitable for you if you have a diagnosis of personality disorder or psychosis (it may make your symptoms worse), or if you are due to be a witness at a trial.
+The NHS says hypnotherapy might not be suitable for you if you have a diagnosis of personality disorder or psychosis.
+It might make your symptoms worse.
+Some people with post-traumatic stress disorder (PTSD) have found that hypnotherapy can give them flashbacks.

 Where can I find out more?